sarmini1/mastermind/README.md

 I chose to incorporate the session to allow my application to send small bits of data as a cookie to the browser (and to receive it back) to easily keep track of which game is being played.
-In this case, the current game id is the only thing in the session.
+At this time, the current game id is the only piece of data in the session.
+I chose this as it's a fairly straightforward way of keeping track of the current game, plus, if I were to deploy, then people on different browsers would be able to play their own games.

-I also incorporated `g`, which is a global object available to Flask applications to make data accessible across the entire app.
-As the values in `g` only live for the duration of a single request, I populate it with the current game instance (identified by the game id in the session) so that data is accessible everywhere if needed.
+I also incorporated `g`, which is a global object available to Flask applications to make data accessible across the entire application, including templates.
+As the values in `g` only persist for the duration of a single request, I populate it with the current game instance before every request (identified by the game id in the session).

 As I have a few forms that make a POST request to my server when submitted, I added some baseline CSRF protection with Flask-WTForms as well.